Tribler/trustchain-superapp/detoks/README.md

 # Detoks Transaction Engine group III
 /TODO INSERT DETOKS IMAGE

-Detoks is an Android application built on top of [IPv8](https://github.com/Tribler/kotlin-ipv8), and is integrated into the [Trustchain Superapp](https://github.com/Tribler/trustchain-superapp).
-Detoks' purpose is to be a blockchain-based alternative version of Tiktok built from scratch.
+DeToks is an Android application built on top of [IPv8](https://github.com/Tribler/kotlin-ipv8), and is integrated into the [Trustchain Superapp](https://github.com/Tribler/trustchain-superapp).
+DeToks' purpose is to be a blockchain-based alternative version of Tiktok built from scratch.
 Our contribution was to build a Transaction engine API that allows to send multiple tokens through a single transaction to another peer and operate multiple transactions simultaneously to reduce the time needed to complete them.
 We also have benchmarks test the
 This report is further divided into the following sections:
 * **Design of DetoksTransactionEngine**: In this section we describe how we have structered the transaction engine, tokens, fragments and so forth.
 We additionaly describe our design choices in the development process.
 * **API**: In this section we describe in details how to use the functions in the DetoksTransactionEngine for future works.